Keeping Families Safe: Home and Travel Safety

 - Place a dowel or board into the track of sliding doors or windows to prevent them from moving.

-- Burglaries are highest during the summertime when houses are vacant for longer periods of time.
+- Burglaries are highest during the summer time when houses are vacant for longer periods of time.
+4

-- Homes without a security system are 300% more likely to be burglarized.
+- Homes without a security system are 300% times likely to be burglarized.
+2

-- 95% of all break-ins require forceful entry, including breaking a window, picking a lock, or kicking a door.
+- 95% of all break ins require forceful entry, including breaking a window, picking a lock, or kicking a door.
+2

-- Bedrooms are the most targeted rooms in a house during a burglary.
+- Bedrooms are the most targeted rooms in a house during a robbery.
+5

 Safe Kids Worldwide - SafeKids.org/safetytips/field_venues/home